HakonCMS/HakonCMS/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 PHP and related libraries are distributed under the PHP License v3.01.
 Find out more at [PHP.net](http://www.php.net/license/3_01.txt)

+AdminLTE is an open source project by Almsaeed Studio that is licensed under [MIT](http://opensource.org/licenses/MIT).
+Almsaeed Studio reserves the right to change the license of future releases.